1950–51 Serie A

-The 1950-51 Serie A was the forty-ninth edition of the Italian Football Championship.
-It was the eighteenth Italian Football Championship branded Serie A, since Serie A was launched in 1929.
+The 1950–51 Serie A was the forty-ninth edition of the Italian Football Championship.
+It was the eighteenth Italian Football Championship branded as Serie A, since Serie A was launched in 1929.
 This was the twenty-fifth season from which the Italian Football Champions adorned their team jerseys in the subsequent season with a Scudetto.
 AC Milan were champions for the fourth time in their history.
 This was their first scudetto since the scudetto started being awarded in 1924 and their first win contested as Serie A.

 Teams

 Napoli and Udinese had been promoted from Serie B.